SysKitTeam/docs-point/power-bi-app/update-power-bi-app.md

 * **Find SysKit Point - Power BI Companion**
 * **Click Get it now**

 **You might be asked to permit usage of your account information and enter your contact data**.
-Fill in your information and click **Continue**
+Fill in your information and click **Continue**.

 The **Update app** dialog opens.
 **Select the Update the workspace and the app (1)** option, and **click Install (2)**